 5. When all the barnacles and husks are removed, clean the hull with a fiberglass-safe boat wash, wait for it to dry, and then apply at least two coats of boat wax, which slows the reattachment of marine growth and makes removing new barnacles much easier.

 If your hull has been in the water for a long time and there is considerable barnacle growth covering large areas or the entire hull, you'll need to hit it with everything you can, and you'll likely have to repaint the hull once you're done.

-3. Apply a calcium remover or a mildly acidic hull cleaner to dissolve and remove the remaining parts of the husks.
-Use a nylon brush to work the chemicals into the husks, and be prepared to repeat this step several times to fully remove any last traces.
+3. Apply a calcium remover or a mildly acidic hull cleaner to dissolve the remaining parts of the husks.
+Use a nylon brush to work the chemicals into the husks, and be prepared to repeat this step several times to remove any last traces.
 In extreme circumstances, hull cleaner or calcium remover may not be enough to remove thick beds of husks, in which case muriatic acid or HCI may have to be used.
-These are much more caustic acids, and the utmost care must be taken to protect your boat and yourself from permanent damage.
+These are much more caustic acids, and the utmost care must be taken to protect your boat from permanent damage.
 It's recommended that muriatic acid/HCI only be used by professionals.

 4. Once all the barnacles and husks are removed, wash the hull and assess the damage.
 If the hull is relatively free of any deep gouges or scrapes, you may be able to compound, polish and wax the hull back to its former shine.
-If the damage from scraping and power washing is deeper, it'll need to be filled with resin, and the hull will need to be sanded and repainted.
+However, if the damage from scraping and power washing is deeper, it'll need to be filled with resin, and the hull will need to be sanded and repainted.

 5. Apply at least two coats of antifouling bottom paint to the freshly cleaned hull.
 The more coats you apply, the longer the paint and its effects of repelling marine growth will last.
 A quality anti-fouling bottom paint will also last longer and be more effective, so spending a bit extra on a better paint could save you a lot of future work.